certifaction/hinsign-cli/README.md

 ### 2.6.
 Events

-Events record the lifecycle of an ePrescription.
+Events record the lifecycle of an e-prescription.

 #### 2.6.1.
 Event types